 The children of Snowland more commonly know Guru Ranag Rinchen Rinpoche as Dolpo Buddha – or simply ‘Guru’.
 To me he is Rinpoche – and whilst I am not a follower or devotee of his, he has become my good friend.
 He is actually Taiwanese of birth and he divides his time equally between Taipei and Kathmandu.
 He is a healer and he has followers from around the world.
 His temple – or monastery – lies in amongst a cluster of other monasteries known as Shey Gompa – and it has been the seat of his ancestors called the Dolpo Shel-ri Rinpoches for more than one thousand years.

-All of the students at the Snowland School are from these mountain regions that lie against the border with Tibet and they were born in villages from the Solukhumbu, Mustang, Mugu, Jumla and Humla districts of the Dolpa.
+All of the students at the Snowland School are from these mountain regions that lie against the border with Tibet and they were born in villages from the Solukhumbu, Mustang, Mugu, Jumla, and Humla districts of the Dolpa.
 Many of their families are in fact refugees who fled from the Tibetan side of the Himalaya when the Chinese invaded and occupied the country in 2008.
 They fled for their lives.
-The mountain people who reside in these regions that buffer Tibet are all Buddhists and were persecuted for their religious beliefs.
+The mountain people who reside in these regions that buffer Tibet is all Buddhists and was persecuted for their religious beliefs.

 I will write more of the Guru Rinpoche a bit later – you will have to buy the book.
 His story and his history is a fascinating one and it is central and interwoven with the tale of the six children.